 (Also read: 10 Best Chutney Recipes)

 Raw mangoes and fish go so well together.
 The tanginess of the fruit adds excitement to the subtle flavour of the fish in this Kerala-style stew.
+It is a traditional fish curry that is light and aromatic stewed in raw mangoes and infused with coconut milk.
 Serve with brown rice for a complete meal.

 Raw mango recipes: Prepare this traditional fish curry for a dinner party and serve with cooked brown rice.

 If you love mangoes then you're going to love this Yum Mamuang, also known as a Raw Mango Salad.
 All you need is raw mango, onions, chilli, mint, lettuce and sugar make a perfect combination of sweet, spice and sour.